hollance/RWDevCon-App-Architecture/0-For-Instructor/3-Lab-Instructions.markdown

 `LatestBidRequest` performs the request on the server, parses the JSON results, and returns an array of `JSONDictionary` objects.

 It is still up to the view controller to turn this in to `Bid` objects and add them to the `Watchlist`.
-In other words, the networking layer is independent of the domain layer.
+This keeps the networking layer independent of the domain layer.
 It doesn't know anything about `Bid`, `Item`, or `Watchlist`.
 It just does networking stuff.

-Of course, `LatestBidRequest` also does not touch the UI.
-Any UI updates such as reloading the table view are still the responsibility of the view controller.
+Likewise, any UI updates such as reloading the table view are still the responsibility of the view controller.

 To complete these changes, do the following: